warnikchow/dlk2nlp/README.md

 ---

-The term word2Vec is very intuitive, and it converts the words, which are discrete (and were sparsely represented so far), into the numerics that are close to the continuousness.
-Since there are a bunch of terrific articles on the topic outside, in English, a review on word2vec and its related models are discussed mainly in Korean.
+The term word2Vec is very intuitive, and it converts the words, which are discrete (and were sparsely represented so far), into the numerics that are close to continuousness.
+Since there are a [bunch of](https://skymind.ai/wiki/word2vec) [terrific](https://towardsdatascience.com/introduction-to-word-embedding-and-word2vec-652d0c2060fa) [articles](https://www.tensorflow.org/tutorials/representation/word2vec) on the topic outside, in English, a review on word2vec and its related models are discussed mainly in Korean.

 <p align="center">
     <image src="https://github.com/warnikchow/dlk2nlp/blob/master/image/skipgram.png" width="400"><br/>